 The first trap, with funding from the National Fish and Wildlife Foundation and The Nature Conservancy, was installed in January 2023 in a secondary channel at Prairie Point, near Helena, Arkansas.
 The LMRCC already has worked in the Prairie Point channel by putting holes, or “notches” in stone dikes, which has allowed more consistent water flow through the channel to benefit fish and other wildlife and improve access for anglers and paddlers.
 The LMRCC has completed more than 30 such “dike-notching” projects on the lower river, improving flows along more than 115 miles of secondary channels, which are outside the main navigation channel.

 Adding woody debris to rivers and streams is nothing new.
 It is often used to improve river habitats for insects and fish.
 Harrison’s approach, however, is new for the Lower Mississippi River.

-Harrison and ERDC have studying the importance of woody debris by suspending baskets of wood, leaves and other material from buoys placed in the Prairie Point secondary channel.
+Harrison and ERDC have been studying the importance of woody debris by suspending baskets of wood, leaves and other material from buoys placed in the Prairie Point secondary channel.
 “To put some structure in the water column, and to see how many different organisms and how many of those organisms use this structure is absolutely amazing,” Harrison said.
 “This study is telling us that this river has so much life in it, and especially invertebrate life.”